 J-PAL affiliates and colleagues worked closely with TNP2K to design a randomized evaluation that could generate evidence on the proposed identification cards system in time for the government to incorporate the program into the national budget for 2013 if found effective.
 Specifically, they measured how the information printed on the cards and the channels through which the cards were distributed affected program outcomes.
 Trained program facilitators also conducted enhanced community engagement in randomly selected villages to address the potential for social conflict within communities.
 They met with village leaders, hung informative posters throughout the village, and read scripted messages about the program on local village announcement systems.

-These impacts were achieved at a cost of $1 per household for the ID cards, and $1.40 per household for the community engagement.
-The ID card and community engagement interventions led to an effective subsidy increase per household per year of $7.71 and $4.58, respectively.
+These impacts were achieved at a cost of US$1 per household for the ID cards, and US$1.40 per household for the community engagement.
+The ID card and community engagement interventions led to an effective subsidy increase per household per year of US$7.71 and US$4.58, respectively.

 From Research to Action: Rapid research in response to policymaker demand created buy-in for evidence from the beginning.

-Though the cards in the evaluation were intended for the Raskin program, the government distributed Social Protection Cards as a means for beneficiaries to access three different programs: (1) BSLM, a temporary unconditional cash transfer program to compensate for cuts in Indonesia’s fuel subsidy, (2) BSM, a cash transfer for poor students, and (3) Raskin.
+Although the cards in the evaluation were intended for the Raskin program, the government leveraged the research findings to integrate access to two additional programs into the Social Protection Card program: Bantuan Langsung Sementara Masyarakat (BSLM), a temporary unconditional cash transfer program designed to compensate for cuts in Indonesia’s fuel subsidy, and Bantuan Siswa Miskin (BSM), a cash transfer for poor students.